2024 Postdoctoral Research Fellowship and Leadership Award

 Overview of the Award

 The A.P.
 Giannini Foundation has played an important role in science philanthropy since its inception in 1945.
 The Foundation has distributed nearly $50 million to fund innovative research that advances the translation of biomedical sciences into treatments, preventions and cures for human diseases.
-Recent fellowship awards have supported research into heart disease, leukemia, Parkinson’s, ALS and Alzheimer’s diseases, autism, immunity and aging and novel therapies to address cystic fibrosis, melanoma, Hepatitis B, prostate and lung cancer, kidney disease and follicle reconstitution.
+Recent fellowship awards have supported research into heart disease, leukemia, Parkinson’s disease, Alzheimer’s disease, autism, cystic fibrosis, melanoma, Hepatitis B, kidney disease and more.

 A.P.
 Giannini Fellows are among the most highly respected medical and scientific investigators in their respective fields and have served as mentors to succeeding generations of young scientists.
-Fellows have held leadership positions at schools of medicine, the public sector and industry, including Roche, Gilead, the National Institutes of Health, the White House, UCSF, Harvard University, and University of Texas MD Anderson Cancer Center, to name a few.
+Fellows have held leadership positions at schools of medicine, in the public sector and in industry, including at Roche, Gilead, the National Institutes of Health, the White House, UCSF, Harvard University, and University of Texas MD Anderson Cancer Center, to name a few.

 In addition to supporting research, the A.P.
 Giannini Foundation provides an integrated communications and leadership training program.
 Fellows form a cohort in the first year of the fellowship to create a learning community and to support one another’s professional development.
 In Year 1, fellows receive individualized and group communications training and learn the essential components of delivering engaging scientific presentations.
 In Year 2, fellows participate in leadership workshops and receive one-on-one coaching to learn how to enhance their professional effectiveness.
 In Year 3, fellows meet with Foundation postdoctoral alumni to discuss topics such as starting a lab and writing Specific Aims statements.
 Fellows are also provided guidance in identifying mentors outside of their current principal investigators.